 You might have also heard of bean-to-bar chocolate, sometimes the two are used interchangeably.

 Bean-to-bar describes the chocolate-making process.
 It is a process where makers control each step of the chocolate-making process from sourcing the cacao through direct trade to grinding and conching the chocolate.

-The term bean-to-bar was introduced by craft chocolate makers to stand out from large commercial makers.
-These craft makers broke the model of chocolate companies buying pre-made European chocolate.
+The term bean-to-bar was introduced by craft chocolate makers to stand out from large commercial chocolate makers.
+Bean-to-bar makers broke the model of chocolate companies buying pre-made European chocolate.

 Why You Should Buy Craft Chocolate